 or pomegranate molasses, for drizzling

-With a small, sharp knife, trim the calyx (stem piece) from the persimmon and discard it.
+With a small, sharp knife, trim the stem from the persimmon and discard it.
 Slice the persimmon into thin disks.
 Tile the persimmons on a serving plate and place the burrata in the middle.
 Scatter the hazelnut and pomegranate seeds around the plate and drizzle persimmons with half of the olive oil and balsamic vinegar or pomegranate molasses.
 Add a pinch of some good-quality finishing salt.
 Just before eating, cut the burrata in half, drizzle with the remaining olive oil and serve